ijehangirkhan/jenkinstestcases/README.md

 # jenkinstestcases
-Build using Jenkins when Python Project Pass the tests.
+Start Build using Jenkins when Python Project Pass the tests.